LouisaBarrett/weathertalk/README.md

 Reload the page, and you should see the original message and once a city name is entered you'll see the title change to our city-specific copy.

-Next we'll add some clarifying text to the list item content:
+Next we'll add some clarifying text to the list item content and make the temperature values a bit nicer using [Math.floor()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor) to round down to the nearest integer:

 ```JavaScript
 weatherList.innerHTML = `<li> Current Temperature: <strong>${Math.floor(data.main.temp)}</strong> </li>